 The amounts outstanding are unsecured and will be settled in cash.
 No guarantees have been given or received.
-No provisions have been made for doubtful debts in respect of amounts owed by related parties
+No provisions have been made for doubtful debts in respect of amounts owed by related parties.

-During the year the Company purchased land and buildings for £0.5m (2012 £3.9m) from Northern Electric Properties Limited, an affiliated company in the Northern Powergrid Group.
+During the year the Company purchased properties for £0.6m from Northern Electric Properties Limited, an affiliated company within the Northern Powergrid Group.